-When I was organizing a 200th birthday party for Charles Darwin, I desperately wanted a life-size cut out that people could pose with.
+When I was organizing a 200th birthday party for Charles Darwin I desperately wanted a life-size cut out that people could pose with.
 If done right, even non-scientists would want their photograph taken (right?) … and then they’d share their photographs on Twitter, Instagram, and Facebook and in the process spread acceptance of evolution.
 Unfortunately, I couldn’t find a life-size Darwin anywhere on the planet.
 I was despondent.
+So I reached out to Carl Buell, an illustrator, who painted him for me just in time for the party.

-Luckily, I managed to convince Carl Buell to paint him.
 Carl, being a great guy in addition to a great illustrator, lets me share the digital file with individuals who will put a portable Charles Darwin to good use.
-It’s simple: you contact me and tell me you need it, then I send you the file which you can print and mount onto poster board.
-I’d estimate that there are now 50 life-sized Darwins on the planet.
+It’s simple: you contact me and tell me you need it, then I send you a file Photoshop file that you can print and mount onto poster board.
 If set up in a nice area, a portable Charles provides an irresistible photo op.
-Great for museums, Darwin Day parties, biology buildings at colleges, etc.
+Great for museums, Darwin Day parties, biology buildings at colleges, etc. I’d estimate that there are now 50 life-sized Darwins on the planet.

 Contact me if you’d like to synthesize him.
 All I ask is that you (1) post, online, at least one photograph that is in some way funny, dramatic, alluring, etc., (2) link to this page so that others can get their own Darwin, and (3) credit Carl Buell as the artist.